BAIXO IGUAÇU HYDROELECTRIC POWER PLANT

 Hydroelectric power plant

-The Iberdrola group reaffirms its commitment to hydropower in Brazil with the construction of a new facility: the Baixo Iguaçu plant, located on the river of the same name, in the south-east of the state of Paraná.
-The power station, whose started-up was on December 2018, has over 350 MW of installed capacity with three generator sets and an average power of 171.3 MW.
-It will be able to supply sustainable electricity to one million Brazilians and its production will be equivalent to about 8% of the annual electricity demand of the state of Paraná.
+Iberdrola group reaffirmed its commitment to hydropower in Brazil with the construction of a new facility: the Baixo Iguaçu plant, located on the river of the same name, in the south-east of the state of Paraná.
+The power station, whose started-up was on December 2018, has over 350 MW of installed capacity with three generator sets and an average power of 171.3 MW, able to supply sustainable electricity to one million Brazilians and with a production equivalent to about 8 % of the annual electricity demand of the state of Paraná.

-This flagship project of the Iberdrola group has an important driving effect for the economy of the region: it has had an investment of 2.300 billion reals (about 574.7 million dollars) and has generated a total of 3,000 jobs during its construction.
+This flagship project of the Iberdrola group has an important driving effect for the economy of the region: it had an investment of 2.300 billion reals (about 574.7 million dollars) and generated a total of 3,000 jobs during its construction.
 After its entry into operation, provides the coffers of municipalities served by the plant more than 4 million reais per year in taxes for the use of water resources.